datastax/labs/dse-early-adopter-release/20200107/graph/graph-docs/IndexAnalyzer.md

 The index analyzer will pick a Search Index if the predicate is Search-specific, such as `token` / `tokenPrefix` / `tokenRegex` / `tokenFuzzy` / `phrase` / `regex` / `prefix` / `fuzzy`.
 Additional predicates that require a Search Index are Geo predicates (`inside` / `insideCartesian`) and `neq` / `without`.
+The index analyzer will suggest creating a Search index when having multiple conditions, where some of the conditions are against a CQL List/Set.
+However, note that a Search index currently can't handle Maps.

 The below example uses the predicate `regex` and filters on `age` and so the index analyzer will suggest a Search Index:
 ```